microsoft/GraphEngine/doc/TSL/MPProtocol.md

 next: /docs/manual/TSL/RESTProtocol.html
 ---

-For the dispersed machines, the only way that one machine talks to another is via message passing over network.
-We brought in the concept of _protocol_ in [TSL Basics](/docs/manual/TSL/tsl-basics.html).
-Three kinds of protocols form the foundation of all kinds of distributed computation paradigms on GE.
+For the machines connected by a network, the only way that one machine talks to another is via message passing.

 ## Message Handling Flow

-GE adopts _Request_ and _Response_ communication
+GE adopts the _Request_ and _Response_ communication paradigm.
-paradigm.
 The program that plays the role of servicing requests is called *server*.
 Correspondingly, the program that sends requests to a _server_ is called *client*.
 We use _server_ or _client_ to refer to the role played by a program.
 A program can act as both _server_ and _client_ at the same time.

 <object type="image/svg+xml" style="width:45em; display:block;
 margin-left:auto;margin-right:auto;"
 data="/img/svg/MessageHandling.svg">The browser does not support SVG.</object>

-The specification of the request/response message format and the server-side message handling logic together is called a GE _protocol_.
-The request and response of a _protocol_ resembles the parameters and return value of a local function call, except that the request handling logic is performed remotely at the server side.
-The request/response can be either a user-defined data structure specified in TSL or _void_ in a GE protocol.
+We brought in the concept of _protocol_ in [TSL Basics](/docs/manual/TSL/tsl-basics.html).
+The specification of the request/response message format and the server-side message handling logic is called a GE _protocol_.
+The request and response of a _protocol_ resembles the parameters and return value of a local function call, except that the message handling logic is performed remotely at the server side.
+The request/response in a GE protocol can be either a user-defined data structure specified in TSL or _void_.

 ```C#
 // A local function definition